messymompreneur/messymompreneur.github.io/docs/_posts/2023-07-10-Battling-Boss-Babe-Burnout.md

 Speaker 1

 It's just technology and now.
-It's technology and you're so busy, which is, you know, obviously you being a boss Mama, but I think it's been really nice chatting with you, especially because I've been following along.
-So this is kind of like a little fan girl moment for me.
-Personally, but.
-Anyway, thank you again for sharing your heart and your journey as a mom.
+It's technology and you're so busy, which is, you know, obviously you being a Boss Mama, but I think it's been really nice chatting with you, especially because I've been following along.
+So this is kind of like a little fan girl moment for me personally, but anyway, thank you again for sharing your heart and your journey as a mom.
 And business owner and all the things.

 Speaker 2